GenomeDev/GOReverseLookup/README.md

 This section shows you how to start the GOReverseLookup by downloading and (if needed) modifying an existing project template. **This is strongly recommended for beginners** or for those without programming knowledge.
 The example project demonstrates a research attempt to find statistically significant genes, which stimulate the "chronic inflammation" and "cancer" pathophysiological processes.

 Instructions:
-1. Download the zip archive from MEGA and save it to your computer: [todo: link to mega folder]
+1. Download the zip archive from MEGA (use only the link provided to you by this Readme file) and save it to your computer: https://mega.nz/fm/BO41VBjI
 2. Place the zip archive into any folder in File Explorer on your computer.
 We suggest giving the folder a meaningful name, such as GOReverseLookup.
 3. Extract the zip archive using WinRar or 7zip (or other extractor utilities): `Right click on the zip file` -> `WinRar` -> `Extract Here`
 4. Make sure you are connected to the internet, since web requests will be sent to different servers during the analysis